robertluo/waterfall/README.md

  - Only two core functions: `producer` and `consumer`.
  - Relying on the excellent [Manifold library](https://github.com/clj-commons/manifold), `producer`, and `consumer` is just the implementation of the Manifold stream.
+ - Minimum necessary dependencies.
  - Clojure version SERDES, in `robertluo.waterfall.shape` namespace.
 Underlying, give Kafka API byte array SERDES.
+ - Optional features require optional dependencies.
+For example, if you want to use nippy as SERDES, you put it in your classpath.

+## Development experience

+Because all functions have their schemas incorporated, you can get the best development experience if dependency `metosin/malli` is in your classpath.

+Put `(malli.dev/start!)` in your `user.clj` will enable clj-kondo to use the schemas when editing.

 ## API namespaces